erensogut543/kr3m/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0.

 ## Development server

-Run `ng serve` for a dev server.
+To run this project on your local machine, first you should run "npm install" and then, Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build